 If your resort has cross country trails, it’s pretty much a given that there’ll be somewhere to teach you how to use them.
 Often, we can’t pre-book cross country lessons, unlike alpine skiing, but we can advise on where to find them.
 In the Tirol, for example, there are lots of ski schools that can introduce you to the wonders of langlauf.
-Here is a video of cross country skiing in Tirol.

 A big decision to make is whether to go ‘classic’ style or ‘skating’ style.
 Each technique requires different gear, and you’ll want to consider which fits your needs best.

 Classic style is an easier start point for most and less demanding on the body, whereas skating is a more dynamic, physiologically intense movement with a higher top-end speed.
 For both styles, you’ll want to dress for mobility and warmth - the downhill salopettes and thick jacket might hinder, not help!